 Less Than Significant Impact.
 Considering that multiple prehistoric archaeological sites have been identified in Torrance, there is some potential that project ground-disturbing activities could damage human remains.
-California Health and Safety Code Section 7050.5 requires that if human remains are discovered in a project site, disturbance of the site shall halt and remain halted until the coroner has conducted an investigation into the circumstances, manner, and cause of any death, and made recommendations concerning the treatment and disposition of the human remains to the person responsible for the excavation, or to his or her authorized representative.
-If the coroner determines that the remains are not subject to his or her authority and recognizes or has reason to believe the human remains to be those of a Native American, he or she shall contact, by telephone within 24 hours, the NAHC.
+California Health and Safety Code Section 7050.5 requires that in the event that human remains are discovered within the project site, disturbance of the site shall halt and remain halted until the coroner has conducted an investigation into the circumstances, manner, and cause of any death, and the recommendations concerning the treatment and disposition of the human remains have been made to the person responsible for the excavation, or to his or her authorized representative.
+If the coroner determines that the remains are not subject to his or her authority and if the coroner recognizes or has reason to believe the human remains to be those of a Native American, he or she shall contact, by telephone within 24 hours, the NAHC.
 The project would comply with existing law, and potential impacts to human remains would be less than significant.
 No mitigation measures are required.